nguyengg/xy3/README.md

           --expected-bucket-owner= optional ExpectedBucketOwner field to
                                    apply to all S3 operations
-      -d, --delete                 if given, the local files will be deleted only if uploaded successfully
+      -d, --delete                 if given, the local files will be deleted only upon successful upload.
+If
+                                   compressing a directory, the directory
+                                   will not be deleted but the intermediate archive will be.
       -P, --max-concurrency=       use up to max-concurrency number of goroutines at a time.
 If not given, default to the number of logical CPUs.
                                    (default: 0)

 [upload command arguments]
+  file:                            the local files or directories (after
+                                   compressing the directories with zip)
-  file:                            the local files to be uploaded to S3
+                                   to be uploaded to S3
 ```

 ## Download